Border Patrol Agent

 Illegal immigrants seldom end up in court.
 If they do, it is by their choice, selecting a "notice to appear" action where they will go and plead their case with an immigration judge.
 This seldom results in a different result.
 If a person has the means they may attempt to hire an immigration lawyer to aid them in their plea.
 This is not like normal criminal court, as the simple physical presence of a person in the US illegally is obvious proof of guilt.
 If an illegal immigrant goes to court for criminal charges they will get a normal defense lawyer as any other criminal.

-Asked by Jonathan over 11 years ago
+Asked by Quezon over 12 years ago

-Asked by Ryleigh almost 12 years ago
+Asked by apchick over 12 years ago